nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 3.4 =
+* Complete rework of the social share module
+* Added shortcode for the social share buttons
+* Updated WhatsApp share URL
+* Updated the option to remove the medium_large thumbnail size
+* New share js without jQuery
+* New custom code editor interface (With tabs!)
+* Refactored the import/export module
+* Minor WordPress Coding standards fixes

 = 3.3.3 =
 * Fixed social share title that dissapears if no placeholder